Battle of Gołąb

 The Battle of Gołąb was fought on either 18 or 19 February 1656, between forces of the Polish–Lithuanian Commonwealth commanded by Stefan Czarniecki on one side, and on the other Swedish Empire's army commanded by Charles X Gustav.
 This battle was essentially a meeting engagement with Swedish troops arriving on the battlefield at different times.
 It is uncertain how many actually participated, and its actual date is disputed.
 Some sources, such as Polish-language Military Encyclopedia, claim it took place on 18 February, while historian Leszek Podhorecki wrote that it was on 19 February.
-The outcome was a Swedish victory.

 Background

 In mid-February 1656, Swedish army under King Charles X Gustav camped near a village of Golab, located in northern Lesser Poland, near the confluence of the Wieprz and Vistula rivers.
 The Swedes awaited Polish units of Stefan Czarniecki.
 The Poles were divided into two groups; one commanded by Czarniecki himself, another headed by Colonel Sebastian Machowski.
 Swedish units had a number of Polish soldiers, who had deserted to their side.
 Among the Poles that served the Swedish King in this battle, was Jan Sobieski.

 According to Polish historian Leszek Podhorecki, King Charles Gustav, after finding out about anti-Swedish insurrection in southern Lesser Poland, decided to move his army there.
 The Swedes crossed the Pilica river on 12 February, forcing Czarniecki to withdraw behind the Vistula, and camp near Golab.